 Four Phase 2 or Phase 3 trials of Evrysdi — FIREFISH, SUNFISH, JEWELFISH, and RAINBOWFISH — are further testing Evrysdi’s efficacy and safety in a wide range of SMA patients.
 Data from FIREFISH (part 1) and SUNFISH (parts 1 and 2) supported Evrysdi’s approval.

 FIREFISH (NCT02913482) is evaluating the effectiveness of the treatment in infants with SMA type 1, ages 1 to 7 months.
 Researchers collected the open-label study’s pivotal data in its second phase, evaluating improvements in muscle function with once-daily treatment.
 The primary goal is the percentage of infants able to sit without support at 12 months of treatment.
-Secondary goals include the percentage of infants who experience adverse events (side effects).
+Secondary goals include the percentage of infants who experience side effects.
 They also look at changes in blood biomarkers and assess developmental milestones that the children reach.

 Top-line data, announced in April 2020, showed that 29% of the 21 infants who received treatment were able to sit without support for five seconds, meeting the trial’s primary goal.
 Researchers also recorded clinically meaningful improvements — a four-point or greater increase in the CHOP-INTEND scale — in 90% of the patients.
 They recorded CHOP-INTEND scores above 40, considered close to normal, in 56% of them.